gnanet/GeekyLog/README.md

 ### Name of the logs file
 The name of the file containing the logs must be "allLogs.log".
 This should be a text file, though the parser can ignore some binary junk.

+You can combine your log files with this command :

+	cat *.log >> allLogs.log

 ### The parser : combined.bash
 This is the (for now) only parser avalaible.
 When you fire it, you should indicate the directory name where to look for logs.
 E.g :